Phones · Resale guide

 Common Scams to Watch For (India 2026)

-IMEI Swap Scam: Scammers might swap the IMEI of a stolen or blacklisted phone with a clean one to bypass checks.
-Always dial *#06# to check the IMEI, then verify it matches the IMEI printed on the original box (if available) and the one in Settings > About Phone.
-If they don’t match, walk away.
+IMEI Swap / Stolen Phone.
+Scammers will modify the IMEI number in the software to hide a stolen phone’s identity.
+Always dial *#06# to get the IMEI, then cross-verify it against the IMEI printed on the original box and in Settings > About phone.
+If any of these don’t match, or if the seller can’t produce the original box, it’s a huge red flag.

 Seller’s Guide — How to Maximize Your Redmi Note 14 Pro Plus Resale